 GAAP and IFRS handle cash flow statements differently, particularly in how they classify interest and dividends:

-- GAAP: Interest paid and received, as well as received dividends, are all listed under the operating section, while dividends paid are listed in the financing section.
+- GAAP: Interest paid and received, as well as dividends received, are all listed under the operating section, while dividends paid are listed in the financing section.

 - IFRS: All interest and dividends can be listed under the operating or financing section.